Public wilderness close to home.

-This is where the Steve Simmering Fund plays such a vital role…by providing an annual source of funds to take care of the properties as they become active public parks in our network of conservation lands.
+This is where the Steve Simmering Fund plays such a vital role…by providing an annual source of funds to take care of the properties as they become part of our network of conservation lands.
 It is a crucial function that happens out of the public spotlight with little public fanfare.

-The endowment helps pay for public safety features such as guardrails, mapping, basic signage, trail maintenance, fencing, monitoring (with field inspections and reports), perhaps a small parking lot for the safety of visitors.
+The endowment helps pay for annual maintenance costs and public safety features such as basic signage, trail maintenance, fencing, and perhaps a small parking lot for the safety of visitors.

 Because it is an endowment, only the annual interest from the fund is taken for conservation work while the principal remains invested year after year producing a steady annual source of money.
-Our goal is to build the Steve Simmering Fund into the major Conservation Land Endowment fund in Eastern Ontario in order to provide the visiting public with the very best, most interesting and safest close-to-home wilderness areas around.
+Our goal is to build the Steve Simmering Fund into the major Conservation Land Endowment fund in Eastern Ontario in order to provide the public with the highest quality wilderness areas around.

 Here’s How it Works:

 The Steve Simmering Fund is helping take care of conservation properties that have been donated to the Foundation including five family properties in Ottawa, three in Tay Valley Township, three in Rideau Lakes Township, and one each in South Frontenac, Central Frontenac and Merrickville-Wolford.
 1,250 acres of unique healthy ecosystems are protected.